karenibowman/15418-Recitation-Vector-Addition/README.md

 # An_Introduction_to_GPU_Programming
-This is the code for "An introduction to GPU Programming with CUDA" by Siraj Raval on Youtube
+This is the code for "An introduction to GPU Programming with CUDA" by Oak Ridge Laboratory, modified for 15-418!

-# Coding Challenge - Due Date Thursday, September 21, 2017

-This weeks challenge is to create a simple C++ program that you can parallelize using CUDA.
-Document it's speed before and after using CUDA to demonstrate that you were able to optimize your code via the GPU.
-[Here](https://www.cs.cmu.edu/~scandal/nesl/algorithms.html) are some examples of algorithms you can parallelize.
-Bonus points if you parallelize a simple neural network.
-Good luck!

 ## Overview

-This is the code for [this](https://youtu.be/1cHx1baKqq0) video on Youtube by Siraj Raval.
+This is code modified from [this](https://youtu.be/1cHx1baKqq0) video on Youtube by Siraj Raval, and the example https://www.olcf.ornl.gov/tutorials/cuda-vector-addition/.
 This is an introduction to parallel programming on the GPU by using Nvidia's CUDA toolkit.
-We're going to add two arrays together, and parallelize that process using CUDA (an extension of C).
+We're going to add two vectors together, and parallelize that process using CUDA (an extension of C).

 ## Dependencies